(Latin: tearing away, seizing, swift, rapid; snatch away, seize, carry off; from Latin rapere, "to seize by force and to carry off")

 2. Relating to someone or those who are ravenous or greedy: The children ate in a rapacious way by grabbing and filling their mouths full and eating voraciously.

-3. A reference to living by preying on other animals; especially, by catching live prey: The rapacious wolves devoured the deer as quickly as they could.
+3. A reference to an animal that lives by preying on other animals, especially by catching live prey: The rapacious wolves devoured the deer as quickly as they could.

 Go to this Word A Day Revisited Index